xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 - `npm dist-tag add @xpack-dev-tools/qemu-arm@2.8.0-13.1 latest`
 - `npm dist-tag ls @xpack-dev-tools/qemu-arm`

+In case the previous version is not functional and needs to be unpublished:

+- `npm unpublish @xpack-dev-tools/qemu-arm@2.8.0-13.X`

 ## Update the Web

 - in the `master` branch, merge the `develop` branch